 Why do we read sad stories?
-For whatever reason, there’s something absurdly cathartic about digesting a gut-wrenching, soul-crushing tale of death, abuse, or perpetual states of teenage angst.
+For whatever reason, there’s something absurdly cathartic about digesting a gut-wrenching tale.
 We’ve experienced this with films, we’ve experienced this with novels, but for whatever reason, until recently, comic books have more or less been written off by people who don't regularly read them as frivolous, shallow entertainment with no real emotional impact.

-With that, Peter Parker died, leaving New York City a better place than he found it.
+With that, Peter Parker draws his last breath, leaving New York City a better place than he found it.